cdot/SVGcut/README.md

 There are some limitations:
 - You may have to use the "Path↘Object to Path" command to convert some objects (such as text) into paths.
 - Colour can be confusing.
 Beware of creating paths the same colour as their background, or that are covered by other objects.
 - Stroke width is also ignored, so you are recommended to set a very small stroke width.
+Or set your stroke width to the width of the tool you are using, it can help you visualise the final result.

 *Tip* If you have a drawing that makes heavy use of complex features (such as text) you might consider taking a copy and preparing it for